zubeydesisman/cli-applications-simple-blackjack-seattle-web-102819/README.md

-However, in this simplified version of Blackjack, we'll cut out that "compare with the dealer's hand" part and pretend that the goal of the game is to have a card total of, or very close to, but never exceeding 21.
+However, in this simplified version of Blackjack, we'll cut out that "compare with the dealer's hand" part and pretend that the goal of the game is to have a card total of, or very close to, _but never exceeding_, 21.

 To start, a player gets dealt two cards, each of which has values between 1-11.
 Then, the player is asked if they want to "hit" (get another card dealt to